ardalis/Specification/README.md

 List of changes/actions:

-- Publish the following packages:
-  * Ardalis.Specification v6 - This will remain as `.NET Standard 2.0`.
-  * Ardalis.Specification.EntityFrameworkCore v6 - Multi-targeting for `.NET Standard 2.1` with `EntityFramework Core 6`, and `.NET Standard 2.0` with `EntityFramework Core 3`.
-  * Ardalis.Specification.EntityFramework6 v6 - `.NET Framework 4.7.2` with `EntityFramework 6`.

 - Add support for `AnyAsync` in the base repository. #180

 - Add SQL Like implementation for the in-memory evaluator. #150